sculptures • permaculture • primitive technology • kayaking • links • index • about

 http://jwbasecamp.com/Articles/SuperCat/index.html

 Another stove of interest is the home made wood stove made from a coffee can.
 I find them appealing because like the home made alcohol stoves, these can be made for free by anyone with materials that are normally discarded.
 While these wouldn’t be the most convenient stoves to use, they would be the lightest for long trips as one does not have to carry fuel.
 They instead rely on small twigs, which unlike larger wood for campfires, are easy to find under most trees…dry...even after rain.
-Despite the inconveniences of gathering fuel, tending the fire and the blackened pot, I’m anxious to experiment with one of these.
+Despite the inconveniences of gathering fuel, tending the fire, and the blackened pot, I think it would be fun to experiment with one of these.

 http://zenstoves.net/Wood.htm